Dem Mob: Background

+All band members are alumni of the Centre for Aboriginal Studies in Music, part of the Elder Conservatorium of Music at the University of Adelaide.

 Career

 Dem Mob performed at Tandanya for the Treaty Festival (part of NAIDOC Week) in November 2020.

 In January 2021, the band, along with nine other groups and solo artists, were selected to participate in a year-long program of music workshops and other activities, in the WOMADelaide X NSS Academy.

 In April/May 2021, Dem Mob performed at the Wide Open Space festival in Alice Springs.

 In July 2021, Dem Mob were scheduled to perform at Tandanya as part of the Illuminate Adelaide festival, at an event called Kinara (meaning "moon" in the Pintupi language); however, the state's first 7-day lockdown due to the COVID-19 pandemic took place from 21 to 27 July, and most of the Illuminate Adelaide events had to be cancelled or postponed.

 In August 2021 the band released "Still No Justice", which talks about the Black Lives Matter movement, Aboriginal deaths in custody and racism in Australia, and urges Aboriginal youth growing up in Alice Springs to turn away from crime, as they grow up to be the new community elders.
 The song was inspired by the shooting death of Kumanjayi Walker at the hands of Northern Territory police officer Zachary Rolfe in 2019.

 In mid-2022 Dem Mob was selected for the second round of WOMADelaide X NSS Academy, and in March 2023 performed at WOMADelaide.

+They released their song "Soul of the Lion", described as a "powerful anthem", in March 2023.
 In May 2023 it was announced that DEM MOB would be playing at the 2023 Primavera Sound music festival in Barcelona, Spain, which runs from 29 May to 4 June.
 They were invited, along with musicians from the Centre for Aboriginal Studies in Music (commonly known as CASM), by Primavera Pro director Elena Barreras, after she had toured Adelaide as part of the promotion of Adelaide as a UNESCO City of Music and seen them perform at WOMADelaide.
 Making their international debut there, they were the first Aboriginal band to play at the festival.